Idefix (rover): Locomotion system

-Idefix's locomotion system (LOCO) was designed for the extremely low Phobos gravity, 0.0030 to 0.0068 m/s2.
+Idefixs locomotion system (LOCO) was designed for the extremely low Phobos gravity, 0.0030 to 0.0068 m/s2.
 LOCO will upright the rover immediately after landing, regardless of its orientation.
 The rover has four individually actuated wheels.
 LOCO has four modes of operation: driving, alignment, uprighting, and passthrough.
 Both DLR and CNES developed autonomous navigation software, but initially the rover will move after receiving driving plans from Earth.